Skip

 Coach

-aujourd'hui, on réutilise la douleur et le médicament dans une petite situation de health et everyday communication.
+Aujourd'hui, on réutilise la douleur et le médicament dans une petite scène de cours.

 Learner